hstriepe/CapturePlay/README.md

 # CapturePlay

-CapturePlay an app geared for using a capture device like the USB Camlink 4K to display video from Consoles like a PS5, or Switch in a dock.
+CapturePlay an app geared for using a capture device like the USB Camlink 4K to display video from consoles like a PS5, or Switch in a dock.
 It will desplay video and audio and is able to capture images during play.
-It also can capture video and audio in MOV file format.
+It can also capture video and audio in MOV file format.

 It includes code from the [Quick Camera app on Github](https://github.com/simonguest/quick-camera) created by Simon Guest